 Along with monitoring credits and debits for accounts, accounts receivable clerks are also responsible for following posts of payments for customers, sending payments to accounts, verifying payments or deposits, monitoring unpaid invoices, and contacting customers who are late on payments.
 They also maintain records of any debits or credits within the company, send out payments, follow-up on payments, and monitor payments.
 Accounts receivable clerks must be able to quickly resolve issues that mi…Read more

-Accounts Receivable Clerk Tasks
+Accounts Receivable Clerk Job Listings